TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- We should also assign the organism automatically to the bound so it's intuitive

 - I'd have atlantis/metropolis spawn as defaults, this will avoid some renames
 	- Wait
 		- Consider this: